survivejs/webpack-book/manuscript/developing_with_webpack/05_enabling_sourcemaps.md

 ## Sourcemap Types Supported by Webpack

-Even though a sourcemap type, such as `eval-source-map` or `eval`, can be enough during development, Webpack provides other types too.
+Even though a sourcemap type, such as `eval-source-map` or `eval`, can be enough during development, webpack provides other types too.
 Given these will be generated within your bundles, they won't be useful during production.

+It will take experimentation to find the right option.
+You can start from the highest quality one and if that begins to feel slow, try out the faster alternatives.

 The following table adapted from the [documentation](https://webpack.js.org/configuration/devtool/#devtool) contains the supported types arranged based on speed.
 The lower the quality, the higher build and rebuild speeds are possible.